Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-How do you think of the future?
-One day at a time.
-Or, as Albert Einstein said, "I never think of the future - it comes soon enough."
-This quote is a reminder to focus on the present and the decisions we make today, rather than worrying too much about the future, as it will come soon enough.
-In our busy lives, it is important to remember to focus on today's actions and choices, as they will shape our tomorrow and our future.
+How long does it take to do anything?
+As long as it takes!
+Or, as Helen Keller said, "We can do anything we want to do if we stick to it long enough."
+This quote encourages us to persist in the face of difficulties, no matter how long it takes.
+This applies to our daily lives when we set goals, as we may hit roadblocks or experience discouragement along the way.
+However, if we stick with it, we can eventually attain our goals.

 <!-- </quote> -->